 You may qualify for a deferment if you are:

 In most cases, you need to submit a deferment request to the Direct Loan Servicing Center along with documentation of eligibility for the deferment.
 If you have gone back to school and the Direct Loan Servicing Center receives enrollment information that shows you are enrolled at least half-time, they will automatically put your loans into deferment and notify you.
-You do have the option of cancelling the deferment and continuing to make payments on the loans.
+You do have the option of canceling the deferment and continuing to make payments on the loans.

 If you cannot make scheduled loan payments, but do not qualify for a deferment, you may be eligible for forbearance.
 Forbearance allows you to temporarily stop making payments on your loan, temporarily make smaller payments, or extend the time for making payments.
 Some common reasons for getting forbearance are illness, financial hardship, or serving in a medical or dental internship or residency.
 More information can be found by calling your loan servicer.